Best Down Pillow 2019: Top 5 Luxurious Options for Amazing Sleep!

 Just like what the name states, these are an alternative to down pillows, made with synthetic materials to mimic the product.
 They are made of polyester or puffs to follow the comfort of the down pillow but are easier to care and best for those who are allergic to down.
 (Source)

 While a down alternative pillow is a cheaper option, they are heavier and might not breathe as well as a down pillow.
 It certainly is soft, though not providing the ultimate luxurious feel.

-Of course, there are other things to look into when selecting a down pillow.
-Each pillow has its own characteristics and components that can make or break the way you sleep.
+Of course, there are other things to look into when selecting the best pillow.
+Each one has its own characteristics and components that can make or break the way you sleep.

-I'll be describing the characteristics of a down pillow, which can help you make your choice in how to purchase one.
+I'll be describing the characteristics of the best down pillow, which can help you make your choice in how to purchase one.

 The Kind of Down